Skip to content

 “They rust everywhere,” James says.
 “Because of the values of the cars now, restoration isn’t uneconomic, however.”
 While Fourways makes some body panels of its own, such as floor panels, radiator supports, rear valances and sills, front wings are near impossible to source new nowadays, save for a new-old-stock discovery in a dealership or warehouse.

 As with front wings, bonnets, tailgates and doors will have to be sourced used, but there is a reasonable market for replacement panels, particularly in the US: “We’ve probably got eight or nine bonnets in stock,” James says.
-“But getting larger parts over from the US can get quite painful [in terms of postage].”
+“But getting larger parts over from the US can get quite painful in terms of postage.”

-Other rot-spots worth checking are around the arches, the front crossmember (a downfall of many a UK-based 240Z at MoT time), inner wings, suspension turrets, tailgate-closing aperture and corners of the hatch bootlid itself.
+Other rot-spots worth checking are around the arches, the front crossmember (a downfall of many a UK-based 240Z come MoT time), inner wings, suspension turrets, tailgate-closing aperture and corners of the hatch bootlid itself.

 “These cars had the bare minimum done to keep them roadworthy when they were worthless,” says James.
 “Now that they’re valuable, we are having to undo a lot of this work.”